Ben Johnson

 In this section, we will take you through some strategies that will allow you to maximise the impact of your marketing, so that you have the best chance to reach and engage your audiences.
 We will describe some of the processes we use at Gruvi to ensure that media buys and ad creatives work hand in hand.
 We will also cover strategies for how to optimize audience interactions during the film’s life cycle.

 Digital marketing presents many valuable opportunities to distributors looking to market their film and should, in our opinion, form a substantial part of the marketing budget for any contemporary campaign.
 The beauty of digital is its transparency, specificity, and scale.
-However there are a few important perception problems that need to change in order to better make sense of this complex advertising and communication medium.
+However there are a few critical perception problems that need to change to better make sense of this complex advertising and communication medium.

 The Myth of Online Marketing